QuantEcon/lecture-python-advanced.myst/_sources/additive_functionals.md

 Are there ways to model time series that have persistent growth that still enable statistical learning based on a law of large numbers for an asymptotically stationary and ergodic process?

-The answer provided by Hansen and Scheinkman {cite}`hansen2009long` is yes.
+The answer provided by Hansen  {cite}`Hansen_2012_Eca` is yes.

-They described  two classes of time series models that accommodate growth.
+He described  two classes of time series models that accommodate growth.

 They are